Types of Residency Programs

 institution or geographic area.

-child neurology, neurological surgery, & ophthalmology are offered
+positions in child neurology, plastic surgery, & ophthalmology are

-in programs administered by the San Francisco Matching Program.
-The American
+offered in programs administered by the San Francisco Matching Program.

 conducts a matching program for positions in that specialty.

-students with military obligations must apply directly to their
+residency matching programs, students with military obligations must apply

 branch of service.
 They should also enroll in the NRMP since the

 number of applicants may exceed the number of available positions

 - ERAS (Electronic Residency Application Service) - a service which

 transmits residency applications, letters of recommendation, Dean's Letters,